 - 1. With the PC/laptop connected to the Internet, open the Update Tool. - 2.
-Press the 🕐 button on the computer unit, to display 'USB Mode'. - 3.
-Click on 'Connect' in the Update Tool window. - Click on 'Send-> Clock'.
+Press the button on the computer unit, to display 'USB Mode'. - 3.
+Click on 'Connect' in the Update Tool window. - 5.
+Click on 'Send-> Clock'.
 While the program is being installed, the message 'Programming' is shown in the Update Tool display and on The King's LCD screen.
 The process is likely to take several minutes.

 Note: Installing a new program has the effect of 'resetting' the computer (see 2.6).
-The game in progress, and any parameters you have specified ('User' level, 'User' style, choice of openings book, etc.), will not be retained.
+Details of the last game and any parameters you have specified ('User' level, 'User' style, choice of openings book, etc.) will not be retained.